estruyf/blog-content/content/posts/2024-07-05-reporting-your-playwright-tests-to-microsoft-teams.md

 ### Linking to the GitHub workflow run

-You can add a link workflow when running your Playwright tests in a GitHub Actions workflow.
+If you are running your Playwright tests in a GitHub Actions workflow, you can add a link to the workflow run.
 To enable this feature, you can add the `linkToResultsUrl` property to the configuration:

 ```typescript {title="Configure the reporter with workflow URL"}
 import { defineConfig } from '@playwright/test';